 By cooking bacon that has been dredged in flour first, you’re doing a few things to help improve both its flavor and texture.
 Firstly, the coating of flour will help dry the bacon and absorb excess moisture, which is one of the keys of properly browned meats.
 Flour also provides a protective coating, helping to keep the bacon from overcooking.
 Another added perk of flouring first is that the flour will weigh the bacon down so that it fries flat and won’t curl up on you, which can be terribly annoying when you’re trying to get that perfect breakfast-in-bed shot for Instagram.

 In the end, with this simple step, you’ll have evenly cooked, crispy, picture-perfect bacon with a hint of deep-fried indulgence.

-- This method works both when pan-frying bacon and baking it in the oven, so this hack will work no matter your favorite bacon cooking method.
+- The flour trick works both when pan-frying bacon and baking it in the oven, so this hack will work no matter your favorite bacon cooking method.

 - For even crispier bacon, coat it in flour the night before and leave it to rest in the refrigerator overnight.
 It’s best to separate the layers of bacon with a piece of parchment.

 - Don’t be afraid of over-flouring your bacon.
 The more flour you use, the more crispy and delicious your bacon will be.

 - All energy, no jitters: The best CBD coffee brands

 - How to smoke meat like a pro: Everything you need to know

 - Bourbon snifters: What they’re good for, which bourbon you should drink from them, and more

 - Why aged gin is a must-have for your bar cart